janhonkys/TODO_List_Spring_Vue/README.md

 - Maven: Build tool for managing dependencies and building the project.

 ## Running the Application
+### Backend
 Configure your Spring Boot application to connect to the MySQL database by updating the application.properties file.
 Sql script is part of the directory structure.
+To run the backend application locally:
 - Make sure you have MySQL installed and running.
 - Update application.properties with your MySQL database URL, username, and password.
 - Use Maven or your preferred IDE to build and run the project.
+- The backend server will be running on http://localhost:8080.
+### Frontend
+To run the frontend application locally: